prathimacode-hub/prathimacode-hub/README.md

 - **WEBINARS** 📺
   - Data Centres on the Edge : Emerging Trends in Edge Data Center Architecture by HCL
   - Scaling Innovation : How to Reap the Benefit of Good Ideas by Capgemini
-  - Arduino Day Event conducted by Talent Eve on the ocassion of World Arduino Day, 2021.
+  - Arduino Day Event conducted by Talent Eve on the ocassion of World Arduino Day, 2021
+  - IoT Day Event conduction by TIE IoT Forum Chapter, 2021
 - **WORKSHOPS** 🔭
   - IOT Workshop by Cisco
   - Machine Learning Workshop by Kaggle